evheniy/yeps-router/README.md

 * post(url)
 * delete(url) or del(url)

-All methods are wrapers for catch() method:
+All methods are wrappers for catch() method:

 catch({ method: 'GET', url: '/' })